Patricia Alexander has been

 Pacific and the Caribbean, he joined Christian Aid in 2001.
 He is

-heading up corporate strategy development, performance and
+up corporate strategy development, performance and stakeholder

-stakeholder accountability.
-His past non-executive roles have
+accountability.
+His past non-executive roles have included being

-co-opted member of Sightsavers Audit Committee.
+Sightsavers Audit Committee.

 Tim Morgan has been Finance